ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 ## Overview
 {: #overview}
 This page tells how to enable Super Tenancy and Activity Tracker.
+See [here](https://test.cloud.ibm.com/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only?topic=logdnaat-understand_st#understand_st) for architecture and other enablement considerations.

 If you are enabling Activity Tracker, you must first enable Super Tenancy because AT is now a layer on top of ST. So first complete the Super Tenancy steps on this page, and then continue through the Activity Tracker steps.